xiraynedev/video-history/README.md

 # video-history

-This project is a Next.js and TypeScript microservice that works with MongoDB to store video streaming metadata.
+This application is a Next.js and TypeScript microservice that works with MongoDB to store video streaming metadata.